No ESI data

 Do You Need Sewer Backup Insurance?

 If you own a home, sewer backup insurance is a very affordable way of protecting yourself against a threat that could otherwise cripple you financially.
-If you happen to live in Scarborough for example, you can easily get a quote for home insurance in Scarborough
+If you happen to live in Scarborough for example, you can easily get a quote for home insurance in Scarborough.

 The average cost of repairing a flooded basement (which is a common byproduct of sewage backups) is $43,000, according to Canadian Underwriter.
 Standard home insurance policies typically don’t include coverage for flooding caused by sewage backups, either, so that’s money homeowners without backup coverage find themselves on the hook for.